nilostolte/PostScript/Examples/Convertion to Java/README.md

 to express the trasnsparency that may be visible in Java only, or displayed using GhostScript transparency capabilities.

-Anyhow, the choice of using Ghostscript for the generation of code was adopted for its additional features like, for example, trasnmitting information from the command line to the PostScript program.
+Anyhow, the choice of using Ghostscript for the generation of code was adopted for its additional features like, for example, transmitting information from the command line to the PostScript program.
 This has been done with the use of shortcuts in Windows, which allows converting the file simply double clicking the shortcut.
 This is explained next.

 ## Using Windows Shortcuts to call GhostScript